Elorm-t/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 8 - Hexadecimal: Program prints all the numbers of base 16 in lowercase on a line using putchar().

 Task 9 - Patience, persistence and perspiration make an unbeatable combination for success: Program prints all single digit numbers separated by comma and space on a line.

+Task 10 - Inventing is a combination of brains and materials.
+The more brains you use, the less material you need: Program prints all possible different combinations of two digits separated by space and comma.
+The two digits are different and the smallest of the combination is printed in ascending order.